api3dao/airnode/packages/validator/docs/conditions.md

 ## Basic condition

-Conditions consist of `__if` and `__then` objects, these objects are placed into array `__conditions`, which can contain any amount of condition objects.
+Conditions consist of `__if` and `__then` objects, these objects are placed into array `__conditions`, which can contain any amount of conditional objects.
 Object `__if` contains parameter name with regular expression, if the regular expression is matched in provided specification, validator will check if specification matches everything that's in the `__then` object.

 Even if evaluation of `__then` object takes place, all messages from this validation are discarded and replaced with single error message.